Exponential methods for anisotropic diffusion: Test Problems

-The next example, drawn from \citet{Hopkins17}, is the diffusion of a Gaussian pulse (Eq. \ref{eq:gaussian2}) along the X-axis.
-This diffusion is constant in space and time (Eq. \ref{eq:B_gaussian}).
-There is no explicit diffusion along the other directions.
+is constant in space and time.
+There is no explicit diffusion along the Y-direction.
 The time-evolution of this Gaussian, at $T_f = 0.02, 0.05$, and $1.0$, and the magnetic field configuration are illustrated in Fig. \ref{fig:time_evol_gaussian}.
 Here, the mixed derivatives terms vanish, which allows us to directly apply the $\mu$-mode integrator.
+This test problem can be used a proxy for cases where there is small amount of diffusion in the perpendicular direction.
+The artificial diffusion, obtained as a byproduct due to the (second-order) spatial discretisation, is likely to introduce more diffusion than having explicit perpendicular diffusion that is roughly $4-5$ orders of magnitude smaller than the diffusion along the magnetic field lines.